-- SCC helped sponsor an opportunity to open a discussion on teen depression in area high schools in December 2012.
+SCC helped sponsor an opportunity to open a discussion on teen depression in area high schools in December 2012.
 Thousands of McLean students and parents heard first-hand how Jordan Burnham, a troubled teen, survived a suicide attempt, faced his mental health issues, and now honestly shares his story.
-For those of you who missed this opportunity, we have excerpts of his talk available on YouTube.
+For those of you who missed this opportunity, we have excerpts of his talk available below.

 These resources are provided for information purposes only and are not intended to replace professional medical, health, or legal advice.
 Please consult your doctor, mental health professional or lawyer for advice that is specific to your needs.
 SCC, its officers, directors, volunteers, and attorneys hereby disclaim any responsibility for, or any liability resulting from, the use of these resources.